Capitalizing Section 174 research & experimental (R&E) expenses

 For tax years beginning after Dec.
 31, 2021, a provision from the Tax Cuts and Jobs Act is slated to take effect by modifying Sec.
 174 and requiring research expenses to be capitalized and amortized over multiple years instead of being deducted in the year incurred.

-During this webinar, our tax experts will discuss this law change, including:
+During this webinar, our tax experts discuss this law change, including:

 - The status of potential legislative changes.